 You can add unmanaged workloads from the Workloads list.
-After assigning labels, write label-based Rules [96] that apply to unmanaged workloads.
+After assigning labels, write label-based Rules [85] that apply to unmanaged workloads.

 You can also create an unmanaged Workload from a blocked traffic IP address.
-See Create Unmanaged Workload from Blocked Traffic [58] for information.
+See Create Unmanaged Workload from Blocked Traffic [67] for information.

-- 1. From the PCE web console menu, choose Workloads and VENs > Workloads. - 2.
+- 1. From left navigation Servers & Endpoints category, click Workloads. - 2.
 Click Add > Add Unmanaged Workload. - 3.
 In the Add Unmanaged Workload details page, enter a name and description for the unmanaged workload. - 4.
-In the Label section, select the labels you want to be applied to the unmanaged workload. - 5.
-In the Attributes section, enter all the relevant information about the unmanaged workload, such as its hostname, IP addresses, location, and OS. - 6.
-In the Processes section, enter the name and the port and protocol for the process. - 7.
+In the Label Assignment section, select the labels you want to be applied to the unmanaged workload. - 5.
+In the Host Attributes section, enter all the relevant information about the unmanaged workload, such as its hostname, IP addresses, location, and OS. - 6. - 7.
 (Optional) In the Machine Authentication ID field, enter all or part of the DN string from the Issuer field of the end entity certificate (CA Subject Name).
 Complete this field when you plan to use this unmanaged workload with the AdminConnect feature because the unmanaged workload is a laptop running Windows or Linux.
-See "Secure Laptops with AdminConnect" for information. - 8.
+See Secure Laptops with AdminConnect [129] for information. - 8.
 Click Save.